German Wine Queen

 The German Wine Queen (Deutsche Weinkönigin) is the representative of the German wine industry.
 The Wine Queen is supported by two princesses, forming together the German Wine Ambassadors.
 She is elected, usually in the Palatine town of Neustadt an der Weinstraße, for a period of one year.
 The title is competed for by the regional wine queens of the thirteen German wine regions producing "quality" wine.

-The 74rd German Wine Queen is Katrin Lang from Ebringen in the Baden region; she was chosen on 30 September 2022 for the period 2022/2023.
+The 75th German Wine Queen is Eva Brockmann from Haibach, Lower Franconia; she was chosen on 29 September 2023 for the period 2023/2024.

 History

 Beginnings

 In 1931 the first German wine region, the Palatinate, crowned its own wine queen.
 The idea for this "Palatine Wine Queen" came from publisher, Daniel Meininger.
 At his suggestion, Ruth Bachrodt (later Theysohn) was elected.
 She came from Pirmasens in Western Palatinate where, in fact, no wine is produced.
 Her successor, Cecily Seitz, was elected in 1932 by popular request.
 In 1933, control of the festival was taken over by Nazi leaders.
 Until the beginning of the Second World War, the official Gau Photographer sought out the "prettiest young woman associated with the wine industry" on behalf of the very popular Gauleiter of the Palatinate, Joseph Buerckel.

 Because the Palatine Wine Queen was Germany's only wine queen, she automatically represented the German wine industry in general as well as the Palatine wine region until 1939, and then again, from 1947 until 1949.
 In 1949, there was still only one competition but, following the election, Elisabeth Kuhn, later Gies from Diedesfeld, was officially nominated as the German Wine Queen, so that she officially became both the Palatine and German Wine Queen in the same year.